 Inspired by several outstanding theorists in my field, I am interested in applying models of cognition to experimental data to understand human behaviour in more detail.
 In particular, recent work in my lab has focussed on developing and testing models of inhibition during task switching.
 I am also interested in integrating task switching models with models that address other cognitive processes (such as memory models; see for example Grange & Cross, 2015).

-We use these models to aid our understanding of cognition, with the aim of applying this knowledge to probing cognition in (for example) clinical and ageing populations.
+We use these models to aid our understanding of cognition, with the aim of applying this knowledge to probing cognition in (for example) clinical populations.

 Grange, J.A., Stephens, R., Jones, K., & Owen, L. (2016).
 The effect of alcohol hangover on choice response time.
 Journal of Psychopharmacology, 30, 654–661.
 (Link)